• Skip to primary navigation

 HSA Bank has many of the features common with modern HSAs such as online access and a mobile app.
 Medical expenses can be paid from your HSA account using a check, debit card, or bill-pay system.

-HSA Bank offers investment options through TD Ameritrade Self-Directed Brokerage or DEVENIR Self-Directed Mutual Fund Program.
-You can read more about both here.
+HSA Bank offers investment options through it's own partnership called HSA Invest.
+You can read more about that here.

 For investing, you may begin investing once you have a minimum of $1,000 in your HSA Bank cash account.
 Only HSA funds above $1,000 in your HSA Bank cash account can be transferred to your investment account.